holepunchto/sodium-native/README.md

 #### `var buffer = sodium.malloc(size)`

 Allocate a buffer of `size` which is memory protected.
-See [libsodium docs](https://download.libsodium.org/doc/helpers/memory_management.html#guarded-heap-allocations) for details
+See [libsodium docs](https://download.libsodium.org/doc/helpers/memory_management.html#guarded-heap-allocations) for details.
+Be aware that many Buffer methods may break the security guarantees of `sodium.malloc`'ed memory.

 #### `sodium.mprotect_noaccess(buffer)`